numulti/website/README.md

 The [gatsby-node.js](gatsby-node.js) file has been **already configured** so that, if a `.json` file has been found in `sr/data` with an `image { src { <filename.jpg> }}` property, it will automatically find the corresponding image in `src/images`.
 In React components, these images can then be queried (along with the rest of the data) via GraphQL and rendered using the Gatsby Image API. **Note that it will only look for images directly under `src/images`, so images should not be placed in subfolders.**

 If this is still confusing, take a look at [team.json](src/data/team.json) and [team-cards.jsx](src/components/team-cards/team-cards.jsx).
 If you need to implement the above, replicating the code structure of those files should be enough to get you the desired result.

+If you want to learn more about GraphQL and Gatsby, check out the [documentation](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/).

 ## Style Guide